Skip to main content

 Podiatry EHR Selection Criteria

-When selecting the best podiatry EHR to include in this list, I considered common buyer needs and pain points like managing patient records efficiently and ensuring compliance with healthcare regulations.
+When selecting the best podiatry EHR to include in this list, I considered common buyer needs and pain points like managing patient-specific foot care data and ensuring compliance with healthcare regulations.
 I also used the following framework to keep my evaluation structured and fair:

 Core Functionality (25% of total score)